Home Log in Sign up Profile Log out

 Croatia and Slovenia

-In certain regions of Croatia and Slovenia, particularly along the Adriatic coast—such as Istria and Dalmatia— Italian is recognized as a co-official language.
+In certain regions of Croatia and Slovenia, particularly along the Adriatic coast, Italian is recognized as a co-official language.
 This is due to the historical Italian presence in the region, dating back to the time when these areas belonged to the Republic of Venice.
-Local Italian communities still use the language today.
+Moreover, during Mussolini’s fascist regime, there was also Italian migration, but many were forced to return to Italy after the war.
+Nevertheless, local Italian communities still exist and use the language today.

 Malta

-Many Maltese people are fluent in Italian, and it's not uncommon for Italians to visit Malta and communicate easily due to the shared history and the widespread use of the language.
-Italian television channels are accessible, and the majority of Maltese people can understand and speak the language to varying degrees.
+Many Maltese people are fluent in Italian, and Italians visiting Malta can communicate easily due to the shared history and widespread use of the language.
+Italian television channels are accessible, and around 60% of Maltese people can understand and speak Italian to varying degrees.

 Albania

 In Albania, Italian is not an official language, but it is widely understood and spoken by a significant portion of the population.
-The historical connection between Albania and Italy, as well as geographical proximity, has contributed to the popularity of Italian in the country.
+Approximately 27.8% of Albanians aged 25 to 64 are proficient in Italian, according to a 2016 Eurostat survey.
+This is due to historical connections, geographical proximity, and the presence of Italian media in the country.

 How Many Countries Speak Italian?

 Now, you may be wondering: how many countries speak Italian?
-While the exact number may vary depending on whether you consider dialects or regional varieties, there are seven main countries where Italian is either an official language or widely spoken.
+While the exact number depends on whether dialects or regional varieties are considered, there are seven main countries where Italian is either an official language or widely spoken.
 These include:

 Are There Any Other Regions Where Italian is Spoken?

-Aside from these countries, Italian is spoken by diaspora communities in places like the United States, Canada, Argentina, Australia, and Brazil—where millions of Italians and their descendants continue to preserve the language.
+Aside from these countries, Italian is spoken by diaspora communities in the United States, Canada, Argentina, Australia, and Brazil, where millions of Italians and their descendants continue to preserve the language.
 While Italian is not an official language in these countries, the Italian-speaking population remains significant and contributes to the global spread of the language.

 Is Italy a Spanish-Speaking Country?

 A common misconception among those unfamiliar with Romance languages is to confuse Italy with Spain.
 While both countries belong to the Romance language family, Italy is not a Spanish-speaking country.
-The two languages share a Latin origin and have similarities, but they are entirely distinct.
-Spanish is mainly spoken in Spain and Latin American countries, whereas Italian is the official language of Italy and parts of Switzerland.
+The two languages share a Latin origin and some similarities, but they are entirely distinct.

 Learn more